ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 `conda activate healthtourismenv`

+**This is the preferred method of environment replication for this project because the conda package manager is more likely to download the main dependencies and their co-dependencies is a way that fits your specific operation system.**

 ##### b.)
 Create the environment yourself and load the packages using the requirements.txt and pip #####

 It is still possible to recreate the original environment if you are not using the conda package manager.
 The pip manager that comes with many Python distributions is able to install requirements using the **requirements.txt** file present in the project. **However, you first need to create an environment yourself separate from your base Python environment so as to prevent potential problems.** The process of creating a virtual environment through pip is lengthier than the method above.
 [Here's the official documentation on how to install packages and create virtual environments using pip.](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)